 tmp/check_mk/piggyback.
 By default, this is the 12-character short ID of the container (for example,

-If the containers do not have their own IP addresses (which is usually the case), set IP-Address-Family to No IP.
+If the containers do not have their own IP addresses (which is usually the case), set Network address > IP address family# to No IP.

-For Data sources be sure to set Check_MK Agent to No agent.
+For Monitoring agents be sure to set Checkmk agent / API integrations to No API integrations, no Checkmk agent.

-You can set the Parent field to the host name of the Docker node.
+You can set the Parents field in the section Basic settings to the host name of the Docker node.

-It is also important that the Docker node and its container are monitored from the same Checkmk instance.
+It is also important that the Docker node and its containers are monitored from the same Checkmk site.

 container_id option to